Table of Contents

 Choose the Right Method to Wipe Your Hard Drive

-When selecting a data wiping method, several factors should be considered, including the type of data, volume of data, and regulatory requirements.
-Here's a comparison of software-based versus hardware-based methods and recommendations for different scenarios:
+When selecting a data wiping method, several factors should be considered, including the type of data and regulatory requirements.
+Here's a comparison of build-in and third-party methods and recommendations for different scenarios:

 Factors to Consider